Kunthive/Crypto/public/newsletters/CR-Is Solana the Next Big Thing.md

-# MR PRO | Is Solana the Next Big Thing?
+# Is Solana the Next Big Thing?

 ## The State of Solana Q4 2023